 Utilize your experience by volunteering to strengthen our communities at various non-profits or health care facilities to help improve lives.

 The Volunteer Income Tax Assistance (VITA) program is a free, IRS-sponsored program to help low and middle income individuals file their federal and state taxes.
 Program runs year around.

-Income verification provided for individuals and families needing a six month membership at a reduced rate for the YMCA.
 Income verification provided for families of youth who participate in hockey through the Harrington Memorial Fund to help pay SAHA registration fees.
 For more information about SAHA visit www.superior.pucksystems2.com .
 Applications are available at the main office location during normal business hours.

 Permanent Supportive Housing, Transitional, Tenant-based rental assistance (TBRA), Rapid Re-Housing